 2. Your turntable has a switch on the wrong setting.
 Usually located somewhere near the cable connection on your record player, make sure your turntable is switched to Line Out when connecting to your powered Sonos speaker.

 3. You need to adjust the line-in volume level of your Sonos device.
 As a default, this is set to Level 2.
 For Pro-Ject turntables and phonostages, we recommend Level 4.
 If you notice the audio clipping at Level 4, then turn the setting down to a lower level.
+That said, if it's still too quiet, there's no reason not to increase the volume further.

 You can find this adjustment via the Sonos app.
 Simply select: